Electrons trapped in graphene magnetic quantum dots with mass term: Introduction

 \section{Introduction}

-A two-dimensional semi-metal called graphene is distinguished by a linear band structure that is quite close to the Fermi level.
+A two-dimensional semi-metal called graphene is characterized by a linear band structure that is quite close to the Fermi level.
 It has a honeycomb lattice structure comprised entirely of carbon atoms.
 Researchers are very driven to enhance the conclusions established theoretically or experimentally in this context (see \cite{novoselov2004electric, novoselov2005two}) because of the very specific electrical characteristics of graphene.
-The anomalous quantum Hall effect \cite{gusynin2005unconventional, ostahie2015electrical}, Klein tunneling \cite{katsnelson2006chiral}, high electrical conductivity, and extremely high electron mobility \cite{geim2007rise, geim2009graphene} are only a few of the extraordinary electronic characteristics of graphene.
-Several scientific studies have demonstrated graphene's interest in fundamental physics for more technological applications in a variety of fields (e.g., \cite{neto2009electronic, abergel2010properties, kotov2012electron}).
-In-depth studies in the physics of materials like graphene are usually based on the interactions of these materials with external fields.
-They have shown that it can offer a perfect framework to study fundamental physics and interpret physical effects and phenomena such as Landau level quantization \cite{guinea2006electronic, lukose2007novel, yin2015landau}, Aharonov-Bohm effect \cite{recher2007aharonov, heinl2013interplay, zebrowski2018aharonov}.
-Then graphene is one of the strongest materials tested so far, possessing remarkable conductivity qualities that serve to use graphene in technological applications such as integrated circuits, light sensing devices, and microelectronic devices \cite{konstantatos2012hybrid, dani2012intraband, gruber2016ultrafast}.
+The anomalous quantum Hall effect \cite{gusynin2005unconventional, ostahie2015electrical}, Klein tunneling \cite{katsnelson2006}, high electrical conductivity, and extremely high electron mobility \cite{geim2007rise, geim2009graphene} are only a few of the extraordinary electronic characteristics of graphene.
+Several scientific studies have demonstrated graphene's interest in fundamental physics for more technological applications in a variety of fields (e.g., \cite{neto2009, abergel2010, kotov2012}). {In-depth studies of the physics of materials like graphene are usually based on their interactions with external fields.
+As a result, they showed} that it can offer a perfect framework to study fundamental physics and interpret physical effects and phenomena such as Landau level quantization \cite{guinea2006electronic, lukose2007novel, yin2015landau}, Aharonov-Bohm effect \cite{recher2007aharonov, heinl2013interplay, zebrowski2018aharonov}.
+Then graphene is one of the strongest materials tested so far, possessing {remarkable qualities} that serve to use graphene in technological applications such as integrated circuits, light sensing devices, and microelectronic devices \cite{konstantatos2012hybrid, dani2012intraband, gruber2016ultrafast}.